Dimension 1 - Social Strategy

 Scoring guidance

-- Score “yes” if the provider collects and stores outcomes data electronically, and if each client has some unique ID that allows the provider to match social performance data records to financial records.
+• Score “yes” if the provider collects and stores a range of quantitative and qualitative client outcomes data electronically, and if each client has some unique ID that allows the provider to match social performance data records to financial records.

-- Score “partially” if the provider stores social data but does not have a unique identifier that allows for a simultaneous analysis of a client’s social and financial data.
+• Score “partially” if the provider stores quantitative and qualitative client outcomes data but does not have a unique identifier that allows for a simultaneous analysis of a client’s social and financial data.

 Sources of information